 Student Care Office

 Life as a believer is not always easy, and growing in Christ seldom occurs without challenges.
 Christ didn’t promise a life without challenges, but He did promise to surround us with other believers who would walk through life with us, share His Word with us, and help bear our burdens.

 The Student Care Office provides biblical counsel and care and fosters mentoring relationships in the BJU community.
 It is a safe place to talk about your cares and struggles and receive biblical help that is also confidential.
 The director and women’s counselor can also answer any questions you have about a Title IX situation or advice on how to make a report if desired.

 Students are also welcome to email or call the office to set up a time to meet (ext.
 2130).
-Their offices are located in the back of The Den.
+Their offices are located in the East end of Reveal (facing the parking garage).

 Career Services is here to help you prepare for your future by providing career advising and planning.
 They also hold special recruiting events for you to meet and network with potential employers.